chairclr/HeadlessTerrariaClient/README.md

 Is a 3rd party Terraria client meant to be used programmatically, similar to a discord bot.

 ## Main Features
-Connecting to TShock and Vanilla servers
+Connecting to TShock and Vanilla servers programmatically

 ## Fully Supported Packets
 [3] PlayerInfo \